How to Use This Calculator

 How many sizes up should I go when converting from Asian to US sizes?

 Generally, you might need to go up one to two sizes when converting from Asian to US clothing sizes.
-For example, an Asian L for a top might convert to a US M, or even a US S depending on the brand and garment.
-However, this is an approximation, and actual measurements are always recommended.
+For example, an Asian 'L' for a top might convert to a US 'M', or even a US 'S' depending on the brand and garment.
+The calculator provides a direct conversion, but if you prefer a relaxed fit, consider going up one additional size.

 Do Asian shoe sizes also differ significantly from US shoe sizes?